ffrank/ffrank.github.io/_posts/2018-02-20-counting-resource-translation-misses.markdown

 Mining Forge code will be more challenging than it may seem.
-Installing a module from a script is simple enough, but Puppet modules are not really functional with some code that actually *invokes* them.
+Installing a module from a script is simple enough, but Puppet modules are not really functional without some manifest code that actually *invokes* them.
 For many modules, this is as simple as including the module's main class, like in the following examples.

 ```